sandialabs/Prove-It/readme.txt

 3) Run:

-   python build.py --download
+   python build.py --clean --download

    to download and extract the Prove-It "database" files distributed in "__pv_it" folders throughout the Prove-It sub-folders.
+The "--clean" option will erase anything that may have been added to your local database before extracting the downloaded version.

 4) Take a look at the "tutorial" folder.
 It has numbered Juptyer notebooks (and html versions for convenience) that introduce Prove-It concepts